Yes, the year is in the title just in case I end up changing my hair care routine... again. I talk about smaller updates enough on my blog!

 - Avocado oil contains lots of good vitamins and nutrients that both help with retaining moisture and promoting hair growth.

 Basically, what I do for this step is to take my spray bottle and work on one half of my head at a time.
 I'll spray one side 'til it's dripping wet, and gradually start laying on the oils in the order I listed them, starting from the scalp and working my way down to the ends.
-I usually just rub it on, as opposed to Then I repeat that process on the other side.
+I usually just rub it on, as opposed to combing it in.
+Then I repeat that process on the other side.
 Obviously I respray my hair as needed because it gets dry pretty fast.
 Then I'll wait about 30 minutes to an hour to just let it sink in.

 The biggest benefit of this process is that it (somewhat) stimulates my scalp and makes it easier to keep my hair hydrated when I start going through with the rest of my routine.
 Lack of hydration is the #1 reason your hair frizzes up, so this step is pretty crucial.
 If you don't feel like emptying out your entire pantry for this step, I would recommend just using coconut oil since it's famously pretty great when it comes to hydration.